devika1402/paytrail/README.md

 ## Why I built this

-I built paytrail in July 2026 to go deep on Databricks and the data-engineering problems particular to payments.
+I built paytrail in July 2026 to learn more about Databricks and the data-engineering problems particular to payments.
 The platform side uses Delta Lake, Unity Catalog, Asset Bundles, and Workflows.
 The domain side uses medallion modelling, reconciliation we can audit to the penny, and governance over sensitive account identifiers.

 ## Documentation map